icheftech/OWCP_Capstone_Project/README.md

 **Usage Notice:**
 This dataset is for **academic and research demonstration only**.
 It is not to be used in live medical, diagnostic, or administrative decision systems without formal HIPAA and BAA compliance audits.

+> 💡 Tip: If you only need to explore the data pipeline (not the full app),
+> just open `/notebooks/owcp_eda.ipynb` in Google Colab.